- Chart

 History and Background

 Lear Corporation was founded in 1917 as American Metal Products in Detroit, Michigan.
-Initially focused on manufacturing tubular, stamped, and welded assemblies, the company transitioned to automotive seating in the 1980s.
-Through strategic acquisitions and organic growth, Lear has become a leading global supplier of automotive seating and E-Systems.
+Initially focused on manufacturing automotive seating assemblies, it expanded into electronics and electrical systems and became Lear Corporation in 1999.
+It has grown through acquisitions and organic expansion, becoming a leading global supplier of automotive seating and e-systems.

 Core Business Areas

-- Seating: Designs, develops, and manufactures complete seating systems, including frames, mechanisms, trim, and foam.
-These systems are supplied to automotive manufacturers globally.
+- Seating: Designs, develops, engineers, and manufactures complete seating systems, including frames, trim covers, foam, and headrests for a wide range of vehicles.

 Leadership and Structure

-The leadership team is headed by Ray Scott (President and CEO).
-The organizational structure includes global business segments (Seating, E-Systems) and functional departments such as finance, engineering, and operations.
+Lear Corporation is led by a CEO (currently Ray Scott) and a senior management team.
+The organizational structure includes global business segments responsible for Seating and E-Systems, supported by functional departments such as finance, operations, and technology.

 Top Products and Market Share